 Certain participants whose services are covered by the federal, state, or municipal prevailing wage law or Davis-Bacon Act, as amended, may receive employer prevailing wage law contributions.
+No Davis-Bacon Act contributions were made for the year ended December 31, 2011.
 Davis-Bacon Act contributions were \$32,271 for the year ended December 31, 2010.